debruijn/my_rustlings/README.md

 # my_rustlings
-My personal implementations of the rustlings challenges to learn Rust.
+My personal implementations (and thus, progress tracker) of the rustlings challenges to learn Rust.

 See https://github.com/rust-lang/rustlings for the full project, and try to learn Rust as well!